League of Women Voters of North Carolina, Inc.

 What We Do

-The League of Women Voters of North Carolina, part of a national network, the League of Women Voters-US, encourages informed and active participation in our democracy and influences public policy through advocacy and organizing.
-Our vision was formed 100 years ago by leaders of the women’s suffrage movement; and today we remain a strong nonpartisan, activist, grassroots organization that believes voters should play a critical role in democracy.
+The League of Women Voters of North Carolina – part of a national network, the League of Women Voters of the US – encourages informed and active participation in our democracy and influences public policy through advocacy and organizing.
+Our vision was formed more than 100 years ago by leaders of the women’s suffrage movement, and today we remain a strong nonpartisan, activist, grassroots organization that believes voters should play a critical role in democracy.

 Our members – 2,000 strong in 18 local leagues – are fighting to protect voting rights, promote voter registration, and ensure fair representation in North Carolina.
 As a part of the only national, nonpartisan organization with the operational capabilities to engage vast groups of voters around the country, the League is well-positioned to protect our vibrant democracy.

-LWVNC, Inc. provides funding for NC Leagues to conduct research, prepare publications and materials.
+LWVNC, Inc. provides funding for NC Leagues to conduct research and prepare publications and materials.
 LWVNC holds forums and disseminates information and training to citizens.
-LWVNC, Inc. projects must present fair, objective, non-partisan information to the general public.
+LWVNC, Inc. projects must present fair, objective, nonpartisan information to the general public.
 Projects cannot advocate for legislation or urge any action to affect legislation, and they cannot support candidates for office.
-Your donation to LWVNC, Inc. is tax-deductible.
+Your donation to LWVNC, Inc. is tax deductible.

 The purpose of the LWVNC Advocacy (LWVNCA) is to influence policy for proposed or current legislation related to positions adopted by LWVNC or LWVUS.
 The LWVNCA is a 501(c)(4) organization that does not support or oppose any political party or candidate.
 Contributions made to LWVNCA are not tax deductible.